TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/makefile_build.md

 [TOC]

-\note The steps on this page show screen shots and description based on Windows.
+\note The steps on this page show screen shots and description based on Linux.
-      However the steps in Linux would remain the same, unless mentioned otherwise.
+      However the steps in Windows would remain the same, unless mentioned otherwise.
-\note In Linux, use `make` instead of `gmake`
+\note In Windows, use `gmake` instead of `make`

 \note The screen shots shown on this page are for AM64x MCU+ SDK v7.3.0.
 You would see
       your specific SOC and SDK version that is installed.